 Coddan CPM can offer a world of opportunities that you may think are beyond the scope of a small business starting out.
 We can form a limited company in Dublin, provide nominated directors for your company, registered office addresses in Dublin, and more to keep your home and business life separate.
 We can even provide a full-set up for business formation in Dublin for overseas clients that wish to remain anonymous, down to business bank accounts and a registered place to store your accounts.

 Once the business structure is in place there are other factors to consider.
 Do you want to run the business from your home address in Republic of Ireland, or would it be an advantage to have a prestigious address in the centre of Dublin or other city from which to run your limited company in Republic of Ireland?

-Register a private company in Republic of Ireland: the Companies Registration Office in Ireland, requires that businesses submit the following in order to register as a private company: -
+Forming a private company in Republic of Ireland: the Companies Registration Office in Ireland, requires that businesses submit the following in order to incorporate as a private company:

 Should a company wish to do so, they can also reserve their desired business name online by using CORE (Companies Online Registration Environment) and paying a fee of €25.00.

-Assistance with registering a private company in Republic of Ireland: Coddan is the specialist company formation in Republic of Ireland who are able to provide inclusive packages which cover the task of registering your company in the Republic of Ireland and ensuring that forms are completed correctly, leaving you to concentrate on your business.
+Assistance with forming a private company in Republic of Ireland: Coddan is the specialist company formation in Republic of Ireland who are able to provide inclusive packages which cover the task of formation of your company in the Republic of Ireland and ensuring that forms are completed correctly, leaving you to concentrate on your business.

 The Republic of Ireland offers some impressive benefits to companies and corporations that are registered in the country.
 Lower capital outlay - in many EU countries, the minimum share capital is €3,000 or more, however, if you would like to register an Irish company, in Éire, the minimum required capital is merely €1.00.